Node.js Path Module

 Handy path methods

-The following shows some handy methods of the path module that you probably use very often:
+The following shows some handy methods for the path module that you probably use very often:

 path.basename(path, [,ext])